Sacred Ceremonies

 The directions to the venue will be sent out a few days before the ceremony via WhatsApp.
 Do not share this address with anyone.
 Our host is opening their home to allow this ceremony to happen.
 This is NOT a ceremony venue for rent.

-Plan to arrive by 6pm to set up your ceremonial resting spot outside around the sacred fireplace.
-There is access to a modern bathroom and plenty of clean drinking water.
+Plan to arrive by 6pm to set up your ceremonial resting spot around the sacred altar in the cozy Solstice Grove ceremony room.

 Parking is limited so we ask that as many of us as possible carpool to the venue.